txt/ase23/docs/project.md

   - Tutoring: Expiation + planing (where we "plan" to go somewhere the student has not seen before)
 - There is no _best_ bias
   - Just biases that are most useful in different contexts.

+Historical note:
+- abduction was my Ph.D. thesis, waaaaaaay back in time.
+- None of the following ever really scaled.
+- But lately I've realized that:
+  - If we use data miners and theorem provers as the engine under the hood...
+  - ...
+Then all these could become practical and reasonable.)